Freeski Rookie Team Coach

 Will Hadden is excited to begin his 4th year with SSCV in the role of Men’s FIS coach.
 Will grew up in Manchester, VT and grew up skiing at Bromley Mountain before attending Stratton Mountain School and skiing for Williams College.
 While at Williams, Will studied English and Economics.
 Will coached FIS men at Stratton Mountain School for three years prior to coming to Vail and is excited to move back into a FIS role at SSCV, as he will continue to work with the athletes he coached as U16s.
 Will holds a USSA level 300 coaching license.

-John Hale, current Chief Operating Officer (COO) of Ski & Snowboard Club Vail (SSCV), has been named Executive Director elect, assuming his new role with SSCV on May 1, 2021.
-John, a former Head Coach for the U.S. Ski Team and Executive Director of Loveland Ski Club, brought his extensive skiing and athletics experience to SSCV as the COO beginning in 2017.
+John Hale is the Executive Director of Ski & Snowboard Club Vail (SSCV).
+John, a former Head Coach for the U.S. Ski Team and Executive Director of Loveland Ski Club, brought his extensive skiing and athletics experience to SSCV as the COO beginning in 2017 and assumed his role of Executive Director of SSCV on May 1, 2021.

 During the last four years at SSCV, John orchestrated an extensive overhaul of the youth alpine coaching staff, assembling the most experienced U14 and younger coaching team in the nation.